 Aundrea Harris

-Dr. Aundrea T. Harris has a PhD and MS in Industrial and Organizational Psychology (specialization: Leadership Development and Coaching), from Walden University.
-Her academic background includes a MA in Counseling from Dallas Baptist University and BS in Business Administration and Accounting from Northwestern State University.
-In July 2021, Dr. Harris completed a 2-year Postdoctoral Teaching and Research Fellow for Diversity in I/O Psychology at Walden University.
-Her current role at Walden University is as a Contributing Faculty member and the Chair, Second Committee Member, and University Research Reviewer of Doctoral Capstone Studies in the Behavioral Health Leadership Program (I/O Psychology – PsyD).
+Dr. Aundrea T. Harris holds both PhD and MS in Industrial and Organizational Psychology degrees (with a specialization in Leadership Development and Coaching) from Walden University, as well as an MA in Counseling degree from Dallas Baptist University, and a dual BS in Business Administration and Accounting degree from Northwestern State University.
+In July 2021, she completed a 2-year Postdoctoral Teaching and Research Fellowship for Diversity at Walden University.
+Dr. Harris currently serves as a contributing faculty member, doctoral capstone committee member, and Postdoctoral Fellow Coach at Walden University, where she supports doctoral students in the Behavioral Health Leadership Program.

-Dr. Harris had the privilege to co-facilitate a breakout session in the workshop, Cross-Cultural Collaborations: Embracing Authenticity, Humility, and Vulnerability to Strengthen Positive Social Change, in March 2020.
+Dr. Harris was privileged to co-facilitate a breakout session in the workshop, Cross-Cultural Collaborations: Embracing Authenticity, Humility, and Vulnerability to Strengthen Positive Social Change, in March 2020.
 This workshop was hosted by Real World Solutions to Real World Problems from Walden's Center for Social Change.
-In October 2020, she had the pleasure of conversing with her Postdoctoral Fellow faculty supervisor (Dr. Frederica Hendricks-Noble) on Walden University's MyFaculty Podcasts.
-The podcast title is Supervisor and Fellow: A Support Model in Course-based.
-In April 2021, Dr. Harris' first peer-reviewed article was published by Walden University's Journal of Educational Research and Practice.
-During the Winter 2022 Walden University Virtual National Faculty Meeting, she presented a Breakout Session, Mindfulness: A Tool for Resiliency.
+In October 2020, she had a conversation with her Postdoctoral Fellow faculty supervisor (the late Dr. Frederica Hendricks-Noble) on Walden University's MyFaculty Podcasts.
+The podcast title is Supervisor and Fellow: A Support Model in Course-based Education.
+In April 2021, Dr. Harris’s first peer-reviewed article was published in Walden University's Journal of Educational Research and Practice.
+During the Winter 2022 Walden University Virtual National Faculty Meeting, she presented a Breakout Session entitled Mindfulness: A Tool for Resiliency.

 Courses Taught